by National Life Master Loal Davis

 In 1978 there was a “Pre-Chess” match conducted between GM Arthur Bisguier (Left) and GM Pal Benko (Right).
 The match was four games and Bisguier won the match 3.5 to .5.

-I am trying to get the games of this match but have only been able to fine one (the third match game).
+I am trying to get the games of this match but have only been able to find one (the third match game).

 White shoves a Rook down Black’s throat on move 20.
 (Left)